|

 have copied the Sunnis.
 Some Alawis cover their hair and wear hijab, either for

 personal reasons or when they marry Sunnis.
-We don't eat ham, and even when we
+We don't eat pork, and even when we

 do, we don't eat it in front of people.
 We fast - or we pretend to fast; out of